ibrahimmoalim/JavaScript/problemSolvingPractices/problems/miscellaneous-problems/misc-problems.md

 Here are **miscellaneous JavaScript practice problems** across difficulty levels, each with a short description and a sample expected output.
-If you'd like solutions too, just tell me!

 ---